hex-inc/airflow-provider-hex/dev/README.md

 ## Dev Environment Setup

-This sets up an Airflow dev enviornment for local development and testing.
+This sets up an Airflow dev environment for local development and testing.

 Read here for more detailed information on how the environment is